Buda Castle: 21st century

 In March 2006 the National Office of Cultural Heritage finalised the long-term development plan of Buda Castle.
 Asserting that the modernisation in 1952–66 caused irreversible damage, they proposed the partial reconstruction of the façades, including the dome and the Habsburg Steps.
 No decision has been reached about the realization of the development plan.

 On 25 July 2007 Prime Minister Ferenc Gyurcsány chose the medieval King's Cellar in Buda Castle as the place to announce the list of the "most important public works projects", which was financed by European Union funds between 2007 and 2013.

 In 2008 an international consortium began to build an underground garage for 700 cars under the former Csikós Court.
 The developer was granted permission to demolish a 4.5 m section of the 15th-century castle wall.
 The demolition was carried out in spite of criticism from archeologists and the public.
 The area had been previously excavated by archeologists, who discovered many important finds, including medieval children's toys and a tooth from the pet leopard of King Matthias Corvinus.
 Additionally, the area outside the inner walls was used as a garbage dump during the 15th–17th centuries.
 However, financial difficulties interrupted the construction of the garage in 2009; work resumed for a short time in November 2011 but stopped again after the completion of the concrete basement slab.
 The government granted 1.3 billion forint for the completion of the project in 2015 after the half-built garage was bought by the state.

 The castle courtyard was also used as the setting for Katy Perry's 2010 music video, "Firework", part of her Teenage Dream album.

 The government formulated the "National Hauszmann Program" to revitalize and restore the castle in the period of 2019−2030.
 The program is named in honour of Alajos Hauszmann, the last major architect of the castle.
 The first phase of the program started in 2016.
 By 2019, the reconstruction of the Royal Riding hall, Stöckl Staircase and the Castle Guards' Barrack had been completed and the rebuilding of the Ybl Slope next to the barrack started.
-In the same year, further reconstructions are announced, namely Joseph Archduke's Palace, former Headquarters of the Ministry of Defense, and the former Ministry of Foreign Affairs' building.
+In the same year, further reconstructions were announced, namely Archduke Joseph's Palace, the former Headquarters of the Ministry of Defense, and the former Ministry of Foreign Affairs' building.

-In 2019, the prime minister's residence was relocated to the Buda Castle from the Hungarian Parliament Building.
+In 2019, the prime minister's residence was relocated to the castle from the Hungarian Parliament Building.
 The move was first planned in 2002 during the first Fidesz government, but was never carried out.